-Veterans Outreach Program
+Veterans Outreach Initiative

 Applicable to veteran applicants only

 The Pacific University School of Physician Assistant Studies has a longstanding history of supporting veterans to become physician assistants.
-The school has two programs to assist veterans to become PAs at Pacific, the Veterans Outreach Program and the Bachelor's Degree Completion Option.
+The school has two programs to assist veterans to become PAs at Pacific, the Veterans Outreach Initiative and the Bachelor's Degree Completion Option.

 We provide a master's level curriculum; however, it is possible to gain admission without a prior bachelor's degree.
 The Bachelor's Degree Completion Option was initially designed for veterans and is now an option for all students.
-The school acknowledges veterans' non-traditional route to the PA progression and is excited to offer the option for those who will benefit from this additional opportunity.
+The school acknowledges veterans' non-traditional route to the PA profession and is excited to offer the option for those who will benefit from this additional opportunity.